PeterStoytchev/story-site/README.md

 # story-site
-a site for uploading stories.... duh
+a site for uploading stories.... duh.
+Super basic, meant for a school project.